 - Always buy bottled water.
 Do not drink unfiltered water.
 You should even wash your mouth after brushing your teeth with bottled water to avoid any diseases.
 If you're at someone's house and they have filtered water, I always cleaned it once more with our water cleaner Steripen.

 - Buy a cheap bottle of whiskey somewhere and take each day a sip of it.
 It will help ward off any diseases.
 We went to a holy place and were not able to buy more alcohol.
 When I didn't drink whiskey for a while, I got quite sick.

-- Don't pay with credit cards in dark bars, they abused mine and tried to shop online with it!
+- Don't pay with credit cards unless you can check all the time what they do with it.
+They abused mine and tried to shop online with it!